Humberd/blog/site/content/typescript-this-static-typing/index.md

 Simply speaking we get the expected result.

+## Problem

-But a function can consume data another way using `this` context:
+However, a function can consume data another way using `this` context:

 ```typescript
 function printCatName() {